-Paying for Medicare Part D
+The Medicare Part D Late Enrollment Penalty

 While technically Medicare Part D is voluntary, there are some very important reasons why you should seriously consider enrolling.

-Late Enrollment scenarios
+Late Enrollment Scenarios

-The late enrollment penalty
+How the late enrollment penalty is calculated

-The penalty is 1% of the national average base drug plan premium.
-If the national average premium was $31, his penalty is then approximately 31 cents multiplied by 15 months, or a penalty of around $4.65/month, since Medicare will round to the nearest dime.
+The penalty is then 16% for being uncovered 16 months.
+If the national average premium is about $35, his penalty is then approximately $35 x .16, or $5.60 cents added to the cost of whichever Part D plan he chooses.
 Mr. Brown will pay this monthly penalty on top of his drug plan premium for the rest of his life.

-The late enrollment risk
+The risks of late enrollment

-Because she cannot enroll in Medicare Part D drug plan outside of the fall annual election period, Mrs. Miller had to pay the retail cost of her potentially life-saving medication for 4 months.
-Her total spending before her new drug plan began the following January was $22,400. (*This is a real-life example from an actual Boomer Benefits client, though the name has been changed to protect the client’s privacy.)
+Because she cannot enroll in a drug plan outside of the fall annual election period, Mrs. Miller had to pay the retail cost of her potentially life-saving medication for 4 months.
+Her total spending before her new drug plan began the following January was $22,400. (*This is a real-life example from an actual Boomer Benefits client.
+The name has been changed to protect the client’s privacy.)